mcneel/developer.rhino3d.com/content/en/guides/general/developing-software-in-public/index.md

 {{< call-out "note" "Release Schedule" >}}

-We plan to release new versions of Rhino every 2nd Tuesday of each month, which includes a:
+We plan to release new versions of Rhino the 2nd Tuesday of each month, which includes a:

 - Service Release (SR)
 - [Service Release Candidate (SRC)](https://discourse.mcneel.com/t/rhino-service-release-candidates/53358).
 The SRC goes through final testing and will become the next Service Release the next month's 2nd Tuesday.